Work Plan

 INTERNATIONAL FISHERIES SECTION

-Expand Membership, with a focus on women from Low- and Middle-Income countries
+Expand Membership, with a focus on Pacific Islanders and women from Low- and Middle-Income countries

-• Increase the IFS membership with a focus on women from Low- and Middle-Income countries and Indigenous women
+• Increase the IFS membership with a focus on Pacific Islanders, women from Low- and Middle-Income countries, and Indigenous women

-• Organize sessions / workshops / networking opportunities at AFS 2023 and WFC 2024 based on barriers and priorities identified by women and gender-non-conforming members of IFS
+• Organize sessions, workshops, and networking opportunities at AFS 2025 (San Antonio, Texas) based on barriers and priorities identified by Pacific Islanders

 Support Global Conferences and Initiatives